the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 chhorda had been startled when shobhona had said to him she wanted to go to kalimpong to visit banker dadu. no one visited banker dadu. he came down.

-“yes, but i just dropped in and met him in his office on the way back from darjeeling… i didn’t go to see him only!” chhorda retorted.
+“yes, but i just dropped in and met him in his office on the way back from darjeeling… i didn’t go to see him only!” chhorda had snapped.

 the cottage was small and very pretty. she could see the magnolia tree immediately. it was right by the main door. there were a few blooms on it too. standing outside the low wooden gate, she craned her neck to see where the light pink roses were. she found them growing along the fence on her left.